charmplusplus/charm/doc/converse/manual.rst

 .. code-block:: c++

-  CthThread CthCreateMigratable(CthVoidFn fn, void *arg, int size, CmiIsomallocContext *ctx)
+  CthThread CthCreateMigratable(CthVoidFn fn, void *arg, int size, CmiIsomallocContextctx)

 Create a thread that can later be moved to other processors.
 Otherwise identical to CthCreate.
 An Isomalloc context is required for organized